20 Years and Forward: 2018 - 2022

 On February 2020, Sask Lotteries officially announced the launch of its new brand which included a new logo and new branding guidelines.
 As a result of this change, Sask Sport also required SaskCulture to change the look of its long-running double logo featuring SaskCulture/Sask Lotteries.
 SaskCulture redeveloped its logo guidelines and all ECOs were encouraged to only recognize Sask Lotteries as their funder.
 At this point, SaskCulture began a wide-sweeping update of logos on all of its digital promotional materials; print materials would follow.

 In 2020, the COVID-19 pandemic had a big impact on the cultural community in Saskatchewan and around the world.
 By March 2020, many organizations had postponed events and shut down operations in order to adjust to a new reality going forward.
 SaskCulture staff kept on working mostly from their homes, and the office was closed to the public.
+Besides increasing flexibility in the delivery of grants and follow-up reporting, SaskCulture continued to hold Member Forums, Eligible Cultural Organization Network sessions, and sharing resources and tools through its communication network, which included tools to support virtual programming, virtual AGMs, mitigation strategies, and funding opportunities, as well as serving as a liaison to government and lottery partners.
 In the earliest days of the pandemic, SaskCulture provided regular updates through its communication tools and through Member and ECO forums online, in order to help cultural leaders handle funding adjustments, staffing and other operational issues.
 SaskCulture worked with its partners to help provide information on options available.

 One of the biggest changes for SaskCulture in 2020, was the hiring of new CEO Dean Kush, after the retirement of long-term CEO Rose Gilks.
 Formerly the Associate CEO from 2010 to 2020, Dean Kush brings a strong background in arts and cultural experience, besides his 10 years with SaskCulture, he had previous experience working with newcomers to Canada in various capacities, teaching youth and adults, as well as his experience as a professional musician.